A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Introduction

 \subsection{Applications}

 Next we mention examples where Assumption \ref{intro ass on lag fib} is satisfied and discuss applications.
 The first one is given by relative Hilbert schemes of one dimensional subschemes on local $\mathbb{P}^1$ (which are total spaces of rank three bundles on $\mathbb{P}^1$) with their restriction maps to Hilbert schemes of points on $\C^3$ (Examples \ref{fl ex}, \ref{example on Scp}).
-We expect this will be helpful\footnote{ As suggested by the recent work of Pardon \cite{Pard} on curve counting on 3-folds, one might expect that if Gromov-Witten/Donaldson-Thomas style correspondence on any Calabi-Yau 4-fold exists, the proof can be reduced to the case of 4-folds which are local curves.} to understand the structure of Donaldson-Thomas/Pandharipande-Thomas type curve counting invariants on such non-compact Calabi-Yau 4-folds, which will be addressed in a future work.
+We expect this will be helpful\footnote{ As suggested by the recent work of Pardon \cite{Pard} on curve counting on 3-folds, one might expect that if Gromov-Witten/Donaldson-Thomas style correspondence on any Calabi-Yau 4-fold exists, the proof can be reduced to the case of 4-folds which are local curves.} to understand the structure of Donaldson-Thomas/Pandharipande-Thomas type curve counting invariants on such non-compact Calabi-Yau 4-folds.

-The other example which satisfies Assumption \ref{intro ass on lag fib} is the main focus of this paper, given by relative Hilbert schemes of points on the total space of log canonical bundle \eqref{intro YD} with their restriction maps to a point.
+The other example which satisfies Assumption \ref{intro ass on lag fib} is the main focus of this paper, given by relative Hilbert schemes of points on the pair \eqref{intro YD} with their restriction maps to a point.
 By using a variant of the theory of expanded pairs, called rubber theory \cite{OP}, we are able to prove the conjectural tautological Donaldson-Thomas formula on $\C^4$ \cite[Conj.~1.6]{CK1} by following the \textit{magical} pole analysis as the 3-fold case \cite{MNOP2}. \begin{theorem} [Theorem \ref{thm on ck conj}] Let $T\subset (\C^*)^4$ be the Calabi-Yau subtorus \eqref{equ on cy subtor} and $L\in \Pic^{(\C^*)^4}(\C^4)$ be an equivariant line bundle on $\C^4$.
 With the canonical choice of orientation (in Definition \ref{defi of dim zero dt4}), we have

 where